Israel does not recognize the deal and reserves the right to act on its own, Netanyahu says

 Iran’s Supreme Leader Ayatollah Ali Khamenei, traditionally very distrustful of Western powers, seemed pleased.
 This could be the basis of intelligent actions of the future, he said.

-U.S. President Barack Obama took to live television to announce the deal as a success that includes "substantial limitations that will help prevent Iran from creating a nuclear weapon."
+Obama said the agreement includes “substantial limitations that will help prevent Iran from creating a nuclear weapon.”

 He and Israeli Prime Minister Benjamin Netanyahu spoke about the deal Sunday, according to White House Deputy Press Secretary Josh Earnest.